noahsug/card-auto-battler/README.md

 Game TODO:

+1. fix card animation issue on 'yarn start'
+2. set up github pages publishing and make sure there's nothing super out of wack (e.g. mobile experience, performance)
+3. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right
-3. shuffle discard back into deck, use seeded random to ensure shuffle is always the same
+4. fix animation when shuffling discard back into deck, use seeded random to ensure shuffle is always the same
-4. battle win / defeat screen when out of HP
 5. game win / defeat screen after X wins/losses
 6. card select screen
 7. add back card logic + text